tfij/tfij.github.io/_posts/2016-12-27-Do-not-misuse-unchecked-exceptions.md

 the exception are caught as early as possible and mapped to failure future.
 At the second step we derived the patterns of other languages.

-Functional programing treats successful execution of an operation on a par with errors.
+Functional programming treats successful execution of an operation on a par with errors.
 In Scala to show the possibility of occurring error, functions may return [Either](http://www.scala-lang.org/api/2.12.0/scala/util/Either.html) and [Try](http://www.scala-lang.org/api/2.12.0/scala/util/Try.html) classes from standard library or